- About Us

 Myth.
 The Institute of Medicine (IOM) found evidence that breast implants do not cause breast cancer or the recurrence of breast cancer.
 However, it's still essential to undergo routine screening for breast cancer — breast self-exams, mammograms and clinical breast exams — just as you would if you didn't have breast implants.

 8. Liposuction is an easy way to lose weight.

 Myth.
-Your cosmetic surgeon will ask you to lose as much weight as you can first.
+Your cosmetic surgeon will commonly ask you to lose as much weight as you can before performing liposuction.
 The results will be better if you are as healthy as possible prior to surgery.